d-sargent/platypi/README.md

 * Troy Leinster [Website](https://www.leinstertype.com)

 This project is dedicated to the memory of Donald Welch.
-A shame you never got to see it finished; you would have approved.
+A shame you never got to see it finished.

 ## Building